 Decades ago in Dade County Florida, the local government banned the sale of laundry detergents with phosphates.
-Phosphates were pretty good for cleaning but pretty bad for the environment, causing algae to explode in growth.
+Phosphates had a great motivation and were very good for cleaning but pretty bad for the environment, causing algae to explode in growth.

 This leads to oxygen reduction, which leads to animals dying, which isn’t good.

 It was a pretty good idea to ban phosphates and people should have been pretty okay with the law.